 If you have a good marriage, everything else seems perfect.
-But if your marriage is struggling, then it doesn’t really matter what else is good; a tension-filled home can easily spoil a six-figure income—or anything else.
+But if your marriage is struggling, then it doesn’t really matter what else is good; a tension-filled home can easily carry over into the rest of your life and sour your demeanor.
+No matter how fortunate the rest of your life is.
 Many husbands think that their spouse could be doing something differently.
-The truth is, however, that you can’t really get someone else to change.
-You can only change yourself.
+But the truth is, you can’t change anybody without changing yourself first.
+If you make an honest, genuine effort to be a better husband, then you being a better husband improves your marriage.
 To that end, here are eight tips for becoming a better husband right now.

 #1: Pick five things about your spouse that you’re grateful for

 When you first met your spouse, the two of you probably wore rose-colored glasses whenever you looked at each other.
 When we’re infatuated, it’s easy to overlook the things about someone else we find annoying or difficult.
-But after the years go by, stressors such as work, life, personal finances, and health take their toll on us individuals and couples—and it can be harder to overlook certain behaviors or traits in your wife that you view as negative.
+But as the years go by, stressors such as work, life, personal finances, and health take their toll on us individuals and couples—and we become a little more sensitive to the things we find irritating in our spouse.
 In this regard, turn your power of perception into a proverbial cup.
 Pour in positivity and gratitude, and let the negativity spill out.

 Make a list of five things you’re grateful for regarding your spouse every day.
 If they’re not coming to mind quickly, do a little mental work and introspection to find something.
 Nothing is too small to notice.
 Try doing this every day and you’ll see an incredible shift in the way you view your spouse.
-Even better, share those gratitudes with them via email, text, phone call, or hand-written surprise.
-When it comes to gratitude, there is no such thing as too much…so start expressing it as often as you can to your spouse and watch the magic unfold.
+Even better, communicate your gratitude to them, make them feel special.
+By doing this, you’ll see them light up and make you feel the same way.
+When it comes to gratitude, there is no such thing as too much, and as you start making a practice of this, your cup will spill over into all the other areas of your life.

 #2: Take on one of your spouse’s responsibilities

 Most relationships—especially at work—are quid pro quo.
 Unfortunately, that doesn’t really work for marriage.
-Relationships built on the premise of “you scratch my back, I’ll scratch yours” are lacking the component of love, a feeling that finds its fullest expression in the act of giving.
-Some men are chivalrous and helpful when they first meet the love of their life.
-Over time, as their infatuation fades and routine sets in, they start to have expectations.
+Relationships built on the premise of “you scratch my back, I’ll scratch yours” lack the component of love, a feeling that finds its fullest expression in the act of giving.
+You are only in control, after all, of the amount of love you give.
+Many men are chivalrous and helpful when they first meet the love of their life.
+But over time, as their infatuation fades and routine sets in, they start to have expectations.
 And if they’re asked to help out, they’ll expect something in return.

 Our advice to you is to stop looking for that quid quo pro.
 Be magnanimous; look for responsibilities your spouse typically takes on and shoulder them yourself.
 The easier you make things for your spouse, the easier life will be for you.
 Try it out…it really works.
 Pick up the kids from school so they can take a me-day and relax in the afternoon.
 Wash the dishes so they can watch their favorite TV show or read a book.
 Call the utility company to straighten out that mistake on the bill so they don’t have to.
-In addition to the fact that these helpful behaviors will make your spouse really happy, you’ll also start to notice something else happening.
-You’ll be further occupying the role of a giver and a provider, and feeling good about it.
+On top of the fact that these helpful behaviors will make your spouse really happy, you’ll also start to grow more into the role of being a carer and provider, and will in turn, feel much more fulfilled.

 #3: Schedule a weekly date

 As mentioned before, the early days of a relationship are filled with infatuation.
 Text messages fly back and forth.
 Dates are looked forward to all week.
 Couples can’t get enough of each other.
-But after a few years, life becomes routine.
-And even more so, the routine of life keeps us so busy that we barely have time for romance.
-But you’ll need to make it happen, no matter what.
+But after a few years, life becomes routine and we forget to make a continued effort to spend quality time with, and get to know, our spouse.
+But no matter how busy life gets, you need to make it happen, no matter what.
+Otherwise, your romance will slowly die out over time.

 #4: Work on yourself

-Your partner wants to feel that their man is taking care of himself.
-Your partner does not want to be your babysitter.
-It’s not attractive to be lazy and to lack the drive to do anything.
-Even worse, people who don’t grow and change will often find themselves trapped in the same circumstances and arguments again and again.
+So, with that being said.
 Take moments that trigger you and analyze them carefully.
 Do some deep work through introspection, therapy, or spiritual pursuits to find out what bothered you and why—then use that realization as a starting point for self-improvement.
+You can even consider starting a journaling practice in order to keep track of this.
 For example, perhaps a comment your spouse makes about your work situation drives you to get angry.
 Consider that you might have a self-esteem issue.
 Head down to the bookstore or library and find books on building self esteem.
 Every man has a different trait to work on.
 You don’t need to fix it entirely in order to make your partner happy; you just need to be making an honest attempt to grow and improve.
-You’ll find that life gets easier, your relationship improves, and they will respect you more.
+And little-by-little, you’ll find yourself becoming your ideal self.

 #6: Listen to their problems, don’t just try to solve them

 Part of this tip is making time to sit with your partner every day and talk.
-This time could be after dinner over a cup of tea, or in the morning over a cup of coffee.
-This conversational time will really help your spouse know that you care about them.
-Use this time to genuinely try and get to know your partner…their thoughts, feelings, preferences, and personal history.
-Put aside your own opinions and judgement, and take this opportunity to learn more about them—because learning more about your spouse can lead to greater levels of intimacy, safety, and trust.
+This time could be after dinner over a cup of tea, or in the afternoon ver a long walk.
+This conversational time will really help your spouse know that you care about them and using this time to genuinely try and get to know your partner; their thoughts, feelings, preferences, and personal history, will help you become a better, less selfish, listener.

 #7: Throw money out the window (not literally)